anuragji/DefaultSort/README.md

 #### Please note

-It would probably be a good idea, to add whichever sort field you select in the plugin, to the list of sort links in your browse views.
+It would probably be a good idea to add whichever sort field you select to sort by to the list of sort links in your browse views.
 Take a look at the Omeka default theme for an example of how this can be done:

 `/Omekaroot/themes/default/items/browse`